 Our client base includes Fortune 1000 companies, dedicated Internet businesses and a broad range of online merchants.
 Our solutions benefit organizations of all sizes conducting business or communicating with customers online.
-We plan to continue to focus primarily on the financial services, retail, telecommunications, computer software/hardware, automotive and travel/leisure industries, as well as the SMB sector, as our key target markets.
+We plan to continue to focus primarily on key target markets: the financial services, retail, telecommunications, technology, travel/hospitality, and automotive industries, as well as the SMB sector.